jeremyqzt/statsJs/README.md

  * Combinations
    *  Counting number of combinations
    *  Getting an array of k-combinations
+   *  Getting all power sets
  * Permutations
     *  Counting number of permutations
     *  Getting an array of k-permutations
     *  Getting an array of all permutations
- * Statical Calculation (mean, median, mode, stdev, percentiles, etc...)
+ * Statical Calculation
+    * Mean, Median, Mode
+    * Geometric means
+    * Standard deviation (sample or population)
+    * Z-Score from mean/standard deviation or input
+    * Correlation
  * Z-score table (From -3.99 to 3.99)
  * Simple probability calculations